The Most Incredible Undersea Treasures Ever Found

 Imagine you’re floating along enjoying a scuba diving trip when you happen across some gold coins you think are child’s play money.
 Then you realize that they are actually valuable coins—more than 2,000 of them—and they’re over 1,000 years old.
 That’s exactly what happened to members of a diving club who found the treasure in the ancient harbor of Caesarea, Israel, in 2015.
 The collection, the largest gold treasure ever found in that country, was then recovered by the Israel Antiquities Authority.
 An investigation into the coins’ origin and why they were at the bottom of the sea is ongoing.

 Courtesy National Oceanic Atmospheric Administration

 Sometimes the shipwreck itself is the treasure.
 Everyone knows the story of how the “unsinkable” Titanic struck an iceberg on her maiden voyage on April 15, 1912, and unfathomably sunk in the North Atlantic.
 But the exact location of the wreck was unknown for over 70 years until it was found in 1985 by oceanographer Robert Ballard on the ocean floor two and a half miles below the surface.
 And the Titanic‘s mysteries are still unfolding: It was recently revealed that Ballard was actually on a secret mission to find two sunken Cold War submarines when he discovered the sunken ship.
-These secrets and never-before-seen artifacts are part of National Geographic Museum’s current exhibition, “Titanic: The Untold Story,” in Washington, D.C.
 Here are more fascinating facts you never knew about the Titanic.

 The Antikythera wreck